 Codes that start with a number are Volkswagen-specific codes.

 In some cases, a faulty code that points to a faulty transmission range sensor may be caused by a faulty Transmission Control Module (TCM / TCU).
 On Volkswagens, the TCM is often mounted on the floor of the passenger footwell.
 Water can get to the TCM module and either damage or cause corrosion.
 Before you replace the range selector sensor, it is recommended to inspect the TCM for water damage and corrosion.

 Troubleshooting Transmission Range Sensor Problems

 Check Fluid Level

 If you have problems with your VW transmission going in limp mode or fail-safe mode, you first need to check the transmission fluid level.
-Many of the symptoms you may think are caused by a faulty transmission range sensor can also be due to low transmission fluid levels.
+You may think many of the symptoms caused by a faulty transmission range sensor can also be due to low transmission fluid levels.

 Use a Volkswagen Audi OBD-II scanner to read fault codes from the engine control and transmission control modules.
 Pay attention to all codes that show as CURRENT / PRESENT or ACTIVE.
 These codes will tell you what is wrong with your VW.

 Fault codes that show as PASSIVE can also give you a hint, but don’t worry too much about passive codes until you fix the ACTIVE codes first.
 Fix the ACTIVE codes, then address the PASSIVE codes if they return.

 Remember that generic OBD-II scanners will read engine control module codes but can not read codes from the transmission control module.
 If your check engine light is not on, a generic OBD-II scanner may not show any codes, even if fault codes exist in the transmission control module.

 Next, use a digital multimeter to check the battery and alternator voltage.
 If your VW has a below 12 volts voltage with the engine running, you may have an electrical problem putting the transmission in limp mode.

 Transmission range sensor connector